Metric prefix: List of SI prefixes

 The BIPM specifies twenty-four prefixes for the International System of Units (SI).

 The first uses of prefixes in SI date back to the definition of kilogram after the French Revolution at the end of the 18th century.
 Several more prefixes came into use, and were recognised by the 1947 IUPAC 14th International Conference of Chemistry before being officially adopted for the first time in 1960.

 The prefixes that were most recently adopted are ronna, quetta, ronto, and quecto.
 These prefixes were adopted in 2022, after a proposal from British metrologist Richard J. C. Brown.
-Before 2022, Q/q and R/r were the only Latin letters available for abbreviations, with all other Latin letters being already used for other prefixes (a, c, d, E, f, G, h, k, M, m, n, P, p, T, Y, y, Z, z), already used for SI units (including: SI base units, SI derived units, Non-SI units mentioned in the SI) (A, B, C, d, F, g, H, h, J, K, L, m, N, S, s, T, t, u, V, W), or easily confused with mathematical operators (I and l are easily confused with 1, O and o are easily confused with 0, X and x are easily confused with ×).
+Before 2022, Q/q and R/r were the only Latin letters available for abbreviations, with all other Latin letters either being: already used for other prefixes (a, c, d, E, f, G, h, k, M, m, n, P, p, T, Y, y, Z, z); already used for SI units (including: SI base units, SI derived units, non-SI units mentioned in the SI; A, B, C, d, F, g, H, h, J, K, L, m, N, S, s, T, t, u, V, W); easily confused with mathematical symbols (I and l are easily confused with 1, O and o are easily confused with 0, X and x are easily confused with ×); or a combination (some symbols are used for both, e.g. metre and milli- both use m).
 The large prefixes ronna and quetta were adopted in anticipation of needs for use in data science, and because unofficial prefixes that did not meet SI requirements were already circulating.
 The small prefixes were also added, even without such a driver, in order to maintain symmetry.

 The prefixes from peta to quetta are based on the Ancient Greek or Ancient Latin numbers from 5 to 10, referring to the 5th through 10th powers of 10^{3}.
 The initial letter h has been removed from some of these stems and the initial letters z, y, r, and q have been added, ascending in reverse alphabetical order, to avoid confusion with other metric prefixes.